krruzic/TurtleFaucet/README.md

 Quickly thrown together faucet.
 Currently set to give out 10TRTLs a pop.
 Limiting is optional

 ## Running this
+First make sure Turtlecoind is running and fully sync'd.
+Then start `simplewallet` with these args:
+`/path/to/simplewallet --wallet-file walletname --password walletpass --rpc-bind-port 32222`

 `pip3 install -r requirements.txt`
 You'll need to create a file called 'faucet.ini'.
 The file should look like this: